caseymorris61/caseymorris61.github.io/_posts/2019-10-05-whats-casey-reading.markdown

  10. *Liar's Poker* - Michael Lewis - I have been a fan of basically all of Michael Lewis's books (and podcasts), especially the business related ones like *The Big Short* and *Flash Boys*.
 I finally had the chance to read his first book, detailing his time as a bond trader for Salomon Brothers in the late 80s.
 I enjoyed the ridiculous stories of life on Wall Street as much as I did learning about the bond market in general and the creation of the mortgage bond market.
  11. *A Gentleman In Moscow* - Amor Towles - This novel follows the life of a former Russian Count sentenced to life under house arrest at one of Moscow's most renowned hotels.
 Towles writing is very entertaining; interweaving the stories with the evolution of Russia, post WWII, through its birth as an industrial power.
 I find this way of learning history more preferable to the standard textbooks in American classrooms.
  12. *Barbarians at the Gate* - Bryan Burrough & John Heylar - Story of the LBO of RJR Nabisco.
 A very detailed background of Reynolds Tobacco and Nabisco company, their merger and eventual LBO led by then-CEO Ross Johnson.
 Similar to *Liar's Poker* in that it details the levels of greed ego on Wall Street in the 1980s and its impact on American businesses.
+ 13. *Billion Dollar Whale* - Bradley Hope & Tom Wright - Story of Malaysian businessman Jho Low who through the use of a few connections and a neverending greed was able to defraud the Malaysian people and government out of billions of dollars.
+This was a fascinating tale with unbelieveable details about lavishness and spending that consumed Jho Low in his pursuit of money, fame and power.
+ 14. *I Heard You Paint Houses (The Irishman)* - Charles Brandt - The life story of Frank "The Irishman" Sheeran, his upbringing, military service, and introduction to the mafia and the Teamsters union.
+Interesting insight into the disapperance of Jimmy Hoffa as well as the Kennedy assassination.
+I found this book much more entertaining than the Netflix movie.

 ## Future Books
 Books that are on my radar to read in the future include:
  1. *Midnight in Chernobyl* - Adam Higginbotham
- 3. *The Millionaire Nextdoor* - Thomas J. Stanley & William D. Danko
+ 2. *The Millionaire Nextdoor* - Thomas J. Stanley & William D. Danko
- 4. *Paddy Whacked* - T.J.
+ 3. *Paddy Whacked* - T.J.
 English
- 5. *I Heard You Paint Houses (The Irishman)* - Charles Brandt
- 6. *The Winds of Winter* - George R.R.
+ 4. *The Winds of Winter* - George R.R.
 Martin (if it is ever released)